Do you want to know how to attract visitors to your blog? How to use Pinterest to grow blog traffic?

 11. Be Social and repin other content

 There is no such idea as a new account or an old account.
-An old account can have very fewer engagement than a new account.
-It only depends on your pinning schedule and pins.
+It just depends on your pinning schedule and pin quality.

 I hope I was able to make some sense and these tips to use Pinterest to grow blog traffic will help you to attract thousands of visitors to your site.